ansys/pyansys-cheat-sheet/README.rst

 Introduction
 ------------
-This repository contains the cheat sheats for different pyansys library.
+This repository contains cheat sheets for PyAnsys libraries.
+Procedures follow for creating and deploying a cheat sheet.

 Create cheat sheet
 ~~~~~~~~~~~~~~~~~~